-To cause your application to register its environment, you specify the DB\REGISTER flag when you open your environment.
-Note that you must also specify DB\RECOVER or DB\RECOVER\FATAL for your environment open.
-If during the open, BDB XML determines that recovery must be run, this indicates the type of recovery that is run.
-If you do not specify either type of recovery, then no recovery is run if the registration process identifies a need for it.
-In this case, the environment open simply fails by returning DB\RUNRECOVERY.
+To cause your application to register its environment, you specify the DB_REGISTER flag when you open your environment.
+You may also specify DB_RECOVER.
+However, it is an error to specify DB_RECOVER FATAL when using the DB_REGISTER flag.
+If during the open, BDB_XML determines that recovery must be run, it will automatically run the correct type of recovery for you, so long as you specify normal recovery on your environment open.
+If you do not specify normal recovery, and you register your environment, then no recovery is run if the registration process identifies a need for it.
+In this case, the environment open simply fails by returning DB_RUNRECOVERY.